oagudo/outbox/README.md

 **Important considerations:**
 - Publishing happens asynchronously after transaction commit
-- Message consumers must be idempotent as messages could be published twice - by the optimistic publisher and the reader (Note: consumer idempotency is a good practice regardless of optimistic publishing, though some brokers also provide deduplication features)
+- Message consumers must be idempotent as messages could be published twice - by the optimistic publisher and by the reader (Note: consumer idempotency is a good practice regardless of optimistic publishing, though some brokers also provide deduplication features)
 - Publishing failures don't affect your transactions - they don't cause `Write()` to fail

 </details>